amohajerani/diary_gateway/ReadMe.md

 If you get an error, indicating Certbot MisconfigurationError: nginx restart failed, try: https://stackoverflow.com/questions/55698042/certbot-misconfigurationerror-nginx-restart-failed

-After this, when you try the last command, you may get an error again, indicating some 400 error.
-To fix it, make sure you stop nginx container.

 In the log, it shows you where the certificates are built:
 - Certificate is saved at: /etc/letsencrypt/live/thegagali.com/fullchain.pem
 - Key is saved at:         /etc/letsencrypt/live/thegagali.com/privkey.pem

+Move these files:
+sudo cp /etc/letsencrypt/live/thegagali.com/fullchain.pem .
+sudo cp /etc/letsencrypt/live/thegagali.com/privkey.pem .

-Make sure your dockerfile refers to these addresses.
+and make sure the dockerfile refers to the correct location.